adhocteam/pushup/README.md

 ## Layouts

 Layouts are HTML templates that used in common across multiple pages.
-They are just HTML, with the exception of the required Pushup directive `^contents`, which indicates where individual page content will be insert when rendered.
+They are just HTML, with Pushup syntax as necessary.
+Each page renders its contents, and then the layout inserts the page contents into the template with the `^up.section("contents")` Pushup syntax.

 ## Static media